ideasonpurpose/NAS-Location-Sharing-Workflow/README.md

 # Network Drive Location Sharing Automator Workflow
 Allows macOS X users in an office to quickly send and open recieved locations on a shared network drive.

-All IOP-specific addresses have been removed from the branch of this repo.
+All IOP-specific addresses have been removed from this public repository.

 ## Usage